 as background to narration) they would have to be much lower so

 as not to compete with the narrator's words.

 Using Audio From PA Systems

-In covering musical concerts or stage productions a direct line from a professionally mixed PA (public address) system will result in decidedly better audio than using a mic to pick up sound from a PA speaker.
+In covering musical concerts or stage productions a direct line from a professionally mixed PA (public address) system will result in decidedly better audio than using a mic to pick up sound from a public address (PA) speaker.

-An appropriate line-level output of a public address (PA) amplifier fed to a high-level input of a mixer can be used.
+An appropriate line-level output of a amplifier PA fed to a high-level input of a mixer can be used.
 However, don't connect a high-level or speaker level PA signal to a mic input.
 It can damage the amplifier.

 Issues Forum Author's Blog/E-Mail Associated Readings Bibliography

 Index for Modules To Home Page Tell a Friend Tests/Crosswords/Matching

 © 1996 - 2016, All Rights Reserved.